-I don’t know about you but I am a real fan of scary stories, especially when they are based on a kernel of truth.
+We don’t know about you, but we’re real fans of scary stories, especially when they are based on a kernel of truth.
 Usually, urban legends do stem from real stories, the truth of which can most often not be verified.
-Urban legends abound all across our great nation but here a few specific to Missouri.
+Urban legends abound all across our great nation but here are a few specific tales to Missouri.
 Continue with caution, because these urban legends in Missouri might just keep you awake at night.